Updated: Nov 27, 2019

 "Only through practices that bring us close to the cycles of Nature do we begin to hear the voice of our own nature clearly."

 - Paul Pitchford

 The cyclic nature of our world is undeniable.
 Huge celestial bodies and tiny microscopic cells operate according to precise, gracefully timed cycles.
 We are all embedded within the continuous interplay of dark and light.
 Most of what the dominant culture labels as sophistication and intelligence, is actually fragmentation.
 Fragmentation not only misses the point, but serves to distract from the point.
-The point is harmony - the interconnection of essentials, even chaos.
+The point is harmony - the interconnection of essentials.
 Harmony is an ecosystem built out of the true essence of all parts.